oktadev/okta-blog/_source/_posts/2019-09-26-getting-started-with-elk.md

 The Jhipster Console, an awesome monitoring solution based on the Elastic Stack, allows the visualization and analysis of JHipster applications metrics over time.
 The Console provides pre-configured dashboards to monitor microservices infrastructure.
 You can review the complete list of features in [JHipster Console's documentation](https://www.jhipster.tech/monitoring/#jhipster-console).

-One of the easier ways to start with the JHipster Console is to deploy the applications and enable monitoring with the [**docker-compose sub-generator**](https://www.jhipster.tech/docker-compose/).
-We'll use this to:
+One of the easier ways to start with the JHipster Console is to deploy the applications and enable monitoring with the [docker-compose sub-generator](https://www.jhipster.tech/docker-compose/).
+You'll use this to:
 - Create a microservices architecture with JHipster
 - Enable monitoring with JHipster Console
 - Configure OpenID Connect for authentication to microservices